zonemaster/zonemaster-backend/docs/Installation.md

 ```

-## 4. Ubuntu
+## 4. Installation on Ubuntu

 Use the procedure for installation on [Debian](#2-debian).

 ## What to do next?

 * For a web interface, follow the [Zonemaster::GUI installation] instructions.
 * For a JSON-RPC API, see the Zonemaster::Backend [JSON-RPC API] documentation.

 -------